gouz/3615-Twitch/README.md

 As a streamer
 I want to have a bot twitch to display the first frame of a random image of giphy from a prompt

-When the bot is launch
+When the bot is launched

 ```
 !3615 your_prompt